 a protein kinase of the STE20 family.
 Proteolytically activated by caspase during apoptosis.
 Activated by apoptotic signals as well as other stress conditions.
 Full activation requires both phosphorylation and caspase-mediated cleavage.
 Phosphorylation at serine 327 of Mst1, which is close to the caspase-3 recognition site, inhibits caspase-mediated cleavage.
 Note: This description may include information from UniProtKB.

-Molecular Function: protein dimerization activity; protein serine/threonine kinase activity; identical protein binding; protein serine/threonine kinase activator activity; protein binding; protein homodimerization activity; magnesium ion binding; transcription factor binding; ATP binding
+Molecular Function: protein dimerization activity; protein serine/threonine kinase activator activity; identical protein binding; protein serine/threonine kinase activity; protein binding; protein homodimerization activity; MAP kinase kinase kinase activity; magnesium ion binding; transcription factor binding; ATP binding; protein kinase activity

-Biological Process: central nervous system development; positive regulation of protein binding; activation of MAPKK activity; positive regulation of apoptosis; apoptosis; protein amino acid autophosphorylation; cell morphogenesis; protein kinase cascade; signal transduction; negative regulation of organ growth; protein amino acid phosphorylation; patterning of blood vessels; negative regulation of cell proliferation; peptidyl-serine phosphorylation; induction of apoptosis; neural tube formation
+Biological Process: central nervous system development; protein stabilization; positive regulation of protein binding; activation of MAPKK activity; positive regulation of apoptosis; apoptosis; protein amino acid autophosphorylation; regulation of mitotic cell cycle; MAPKKK cascade; cell morphogenesis; negative regulation of organ growth; signal transduction; protein amino acid phosphorylation; positive regulation of peptidyl-serine phosphorylation; keratinocyte differentiation; patterning of blood vessels; negative regulation of cell proliferation; peptidyl-serine phosphorylation; stress-activated protein kinase signaling pathway; positive regulation of fat cell differentiation; positive regulation of protein amino acid phosphorylation; neural tube formation

 LTP: The number of records in which this modification site was determined using site-specific methods.
 SS methods include amino acid sequencing, site-directed mutagenesis, modification site-specific antibodies, specific MS strategies, etc.